-A guide to the European Standards EN12326-1:2004
+A guide to the European Standards EN12326-1:2014

-- In July 2004 a European standard for roofing slates was published, BS EN 12326-1:2004 Slate and Stone Products for Discontinuous Roofing.
-This standard replaces all previous standards throughout Europe including BS 680, the previous standard for roofing slates. - The standard is established against a series of tests carried out on each product under controlled conditions. - Any manufacturer claiming conformity with the product specification must carry out the tests relevant to their product and make the results available in a report. - The report is officially called the ACD (Accompanying Commercial Document) and comprises two parts, both of which must be present for the ACD to be a complete report. - Part I relates to the information about the manufacturer (producer), the slate source and the testing together with the - Part 2 explains the meaning of the tests and what is required for conformity to the standard. - The new standards offer different levels of conformity for a given characteristic,
+- In September 2014 the European standard for roofing slates was updated.
+BS EN 12326-1:2014 Slate and Stone for Discontinuous Roofing and External Cladding.
+This standard replaces all previous standards throughout Europe including BS 680 and BS EN 12326-1:2004, the previous standards for roofing slates. - The standard is established against a series of tests carried out on each product under controlled conditions. - Any manufacturer claiming conformity with the product specification must carry out the tests relevant to their product and make the results available in a report. - The report is officially called the ACD (Accompanying Commercial Document) and comprises two parts, both of which must be present for the ACD to be a complete report. - Part I relates to the information about the manufacturer (producer), the slate source and the testing together with the - Part 2 explains the meaning of the tests and what is required for conformity to the standard.

-- (E.g. thickness of the slate) with respect to the rock from which they are made.
+- The new standards offer different levels of conformity for a given characteristic, (E.g. water absorption) with respect to the rock from which they are made.
 These relate to different durability acceptable in different countries. - It is no longer acceptable to specify "Slates which conform to the relevant British Standard" or even slates which conform to BS EN 12326-1.
 These blanket specifications would allow slates to be supplied at the lowest conformity level within a standard and this could mean that the client receives a sub standard product. - For detailed information on BS EN 12326, please see the SIGA Slate brochure or contact your SIGA slate representative.